Flashing (weatherproofing): Materials

 In earlier days, birch bark was occasionally used as a flashing material.
 Most flashing materials today are metal, plastic, rubber, or impregnated paper.

 Metal flashing materials include lead, aluminium, copper, stainless steel, zinc alloy, other architectural metals or a metal with a coating such as galvanized steel, lead-coated copper, anodized aluminium, terne-coated copper, galvalume (aluminium-zinc alloy coated sheet steel), and metals similar to stone-coated metal roofing.
 Metal flashing should be provided with expansion joints on long runs to prevent deformation of the metal sheets due to expansion and contraction, and should not stain or be stained by adjacent materials or react chemically with them.

 An important type of potential chemical reaction between metal flashing materials is galvanic corrosion.
 Copper and lead cannot be used in contact with or even above aluminium, zinc, or coated steel without an increased risk of premature corrosion.
 Also, aluminium and zinc flashing cannot be used in contact with pressure treated wood due to rapid corrosion.
 Aluminium is also damaged by wet mortar and wet plaster.
 Salt spray in coastal areas may accelerate corrosion; so stainless steel, copper, or coated aluminium are recommended flashing materials near salt water.

 Types of flexible flashing products are rubberized asphalt, butyl rubber, polyvinylidene fluoride (sometimes known as kylar or hylar), and acrylic.
 The different types have different application temperature ranges, material adhesion compatibility, chemical compatibility, levels of volatile organic compounds, and resistance to ultraviolet light exposure.
-No flexible flashing materials are designed for long-term exposure as are metal flashing materials.
-Adhesive backed materials are convenient during installation, but such adhesives are not intended for long-term water-resistance.
+Adhesive backed materials can aid installation, but such adhesives are not intended for long-term water-resistance.

 Copper is an excellent material for flashing because of its malleability, strength, solder-ability, workability, high resistance to the caustic effects of mortars and hostile environments, and long service life (see: copper flashing).
 This enables a roof to be built without weak points.
 Since flashing is expensive to replace if it fails, copper's long life is a major cost advantage.

 Cold rolled (to 1/8-hard temper) copper is recommended for most flashing applications.
 This material offers more resistance than soft copper to the stresses of expansion and contraction.
 Soft copper can be specified where extreme forming is required, such as in complicated roof shapes.
 Thermal movement in flashings is prevented or is permitted only at predetermined locations.

 "Soft zinc" is a newer, proprietary flashing material.
 It is a relatively malleable material, making it useful for complex roofing connections.
 It provides normal soft soldering capabilities and delivers easy folding.
 Soft zinc is said to be an "environmentally friendly" replacement for lead flashing; like lead, it is recyclable, while avoiding lead-contaminated runoff.